shiosalt/powerpoint-analyzer-mcp/SERVER_CONFIG.md

-# PowerPoint MCP Server Configuration
+# PowerPoint Analyzer MCP Configuration

-This document describes the configuration options and startup procedures for the PowerPoint MCP Server using FastMCP 2.0.
+This document describes the configuration options and startup procedures for the PowerPoint Analyzer MCP using FastMCP 2.0.

 ## Quick Start